Fundamentals

 An advisory board is a structured, collaborative method for organisations to engage with advice.
 Advisory boards act as a sounding board for either the organisations’s owners, executives, directors or shareholders.

 Advisory boards are useful from scaling businesses through to larger entities like emerging corporates, multinationals, non-profits, academia and government.
-A well-structured advisory board with best practice principles allows people in the organization to test their strategic thinking and access expertise or connections that may not be readily available via other means.
+A well-structured advisory board with best practice principles allows people in the organisation to test their strategic thinking and access expertise or connections that may not be readily available via other means.

 Advisory boards can go by many different names and can depend on their purpose, scope or even country.
-Some examples we’ve heard of…
+Some examples of other terms used for advisory boards include…

-Think Tank | Steering Committees | Project Board | Board of Advice | Business Advisory Panel | Board of Advisors | Advisory Team | Advisory Committee | Advisory Board Group | Professional Advisory Group | Project Board | Planning Board | Consultative Body
+Think Tank | Steering Committees | Project Board | Board of Advice | Business Advisory Panel

 In most applications, the role of an advisory board is not to make decisions, but rather to provide current knowledge, critical thinking, feedback and analysis to increase the confidence of the decision-makers who represent the company.
 An advisory board is an important part of the overall governance system but it is different to a governance board or board of directors.